The Robotics Engineering Department is accredited by the Engineering Accreditation Commission of ABET.

-Graduates of the Robotics Engineering program are expected to:
+Graduates of the Robotics Engineering Department are expected to:

 - attain professional careers in robotics and related industries, academia, and government;